 Janet resides in Huntington Beach with her husband, Mike, daughter Emily and an 80 lb. rescue dog named Laney.

 Dr. Richardson is a long-time advocate of increasing the participation of women and other populations underrepresented in computing and STEM.
 She has served on the leadership team of the National Center for Women and Information Technology since its inception and leads UCI’s NCWIT PaceSetter team.
-She also manages NCWIT’s Aspirations in Computing award competition and ceremony for the LA/OC region, which recognizes high school girls interested in technology and computing.
+She recently led the Extension Services team, which led to UCI receiving the 2016 Excellence in Promoting Women in Undergraduate Computing Award from NCWIT.
+She also manages the LA/OC regional affiliate of NCWIT’s Aspirations in Computing program, which recognizes high school girls interested in technology and computing.

 Dr. Richardson strives to expand K-12 computer science education and pathways into computing degrees.
 She chaired Computer Science Education Week, endorsed by Congress in 2009 to recognize the transformative role of computing in society and the critical need to bolster computer science education for all.
 Dr. Richardson also chairs the Alliance for California Computing Education for Students and Schools (ACCESS), focusing on equitable access to computing education in California.